-- assistant to the Superintendent of Safe School and Well-Being, including requirements for sharing of documentation and process for calling witnesses. - 8.5.
-The Discipline Committee will request the following parties to attend the hearing: - 8.5.1.
+- 8.5.1.
 The Parent(s), caregiver(s), or Adult Student - 8.5.2. the Student, - 8.5.3. the principal, - 8.5.4. the Superintendent of Student Achievement for the School - 8.5.5.
 Any other necessary parties - 8.6.
 Minutes of Settlement are available for parties to sign prior to the hearing.
 The parties are encouraged, where possible, to agree on facts, documents or other evidence which are not in dispute between them.
 If Minutes of Settlement are signed, parties are not required to attend the hearing.
 The decision of the Discipline Committee is then binding. - 8.7.
 The hearing will be scheduled for one hour.
 Notice of the date, time and location of the hearing will be provided to the parties in advance.
 If any party fails to attend the hearing, the Discipline Committee may proceed in the absence of the party. - 8.8.
-If participants require access to technology or language interpretation services, TVDSB will assist and facilitate any necessary accommodations.
+If participants require access to technology or language interpretation services,

+TVDSB will assist and facilitate any necessary accommodations.

-9. During a Suspension Appeal Hearing
+8.9.
+During a Suspension Appeal Hearing

-- 9.1.
+8.1.9.1.
 The suspension appeal hearing will be held virtually and In Camera.
-Since intimate personal matters involving the Student, and in some cases other persons, will be disclosed at the hearing, the interests the privacy of the Student and such other persons outweigh the desirability of holding a public hearing and require that the hearing be held In Camera. - 9.2.
-The Superintendent of Safe Schools and Well-Being or designate will act in an advisory role to the Committee on procedural matters during the hearing and the Committee's subsequent deliberations. - 9.3.
-The Superintendent of Safe Schools and Well-Being or designate will introduce all parties in attendance and then seek consent regarding the recording of the expulsion hearing.
-If consent is not provided, minutes will be recorded.
+Since intimate personal matters involving the Student, and in some cases other persons, will be disclosed at the hearing, the interests the privacy of the Student and such other persons outweigh the desirability of holding a public hearing and require that the hearing be held In Camera.